 Patoss (Professional Association of Teacher of Students with Specific Learning Difficulties) has the Tutor Index which is a nationwide list of suitably qualified teachers/tutors willing to carry out assessments – both for teaching and for exam special arrangements – or to give private lessons.
-All those on the list are Patoss members who have either the RSA/OCR Diploma or Certificate in SpLD of are AMBDA.
+All those on the list are Patoss members who have either the RSA/OCR Diploma or a Certificate of SpLD or are AMBDA.
 Details include qualifications, special professional interests, and preferred age ranges.
 Updated annually, it is available to non-members by post.
 For more information contact Patoss.

 4. Do you help adults with handwriting?

 We plan to improve our provision for adults but in the meantime, you might find the following publication helpful:

 5. Do you know of any other people, places, websites, or organisations that might help my child?